Bun SQlite Key Value

 Returns the number of valid (non-expired) items.
 Can also delete the expired items.

-If true is passed, the expired entries are deleted first before the entries are counted.
+If true is passed, the expired items are deleted first before the items are counted.

-If the parameter is not specified or false is passed, then only the entries that have no expiration date or whose expiration date is in the future are counted.
+If the parameter is not specified or false is passed, then only the items that have no expiration date or whose expiration date is in the future are counted.

 import { BunSqliteKeyValue } from "bun-sqlite-key-value"